vikyd/sumdbtest/common/note/README.md

-# This package is copy directly from Golang
+# This package is copied directly from Golang

 Copy from: https://github.com/golang/exp/blob/master/sumdb/internal/note